 So you enjoy spicy food, like chili peppers?
 Me, too.
 Not only do hot peppers taste great and add a piquant flair to otherwise ordinary dishes, but they have health benefits, too.
-With poblanos, jalapeños, and habaneros beginning to wilt in the crisper, fermenting them for homemade hot sauce simply makes sense!Continue reading “Ferment This: Fiery Pepper Trio”
+With poblanos, jalapeños, and habaneros beginning to wilt in the crisper, fermenting them for homemade hot sauce simply makes sense!Continue reading “Farm Ferments: Fiery Pepper Trio”

 It was a cold and rainy day…the kind of day meant for indoors pursuits.
 I had purchased a big, fresh Korean radish (Mu 무) recently, along with scallions, and the time felt right to create something tasty from these ingredients.
 Having recently met someone who mentioned that she enjoyed kimchi but didn’t make it herself, I decided that some of this batch of Kkakdugi (깍두기) would be gifted.